Preimplantation genetic diagnosis (PGD)

 The team’s strategy helps eliminate the risk of ovarian hyperstimulation syndrome and multiple pregnancy – two of the biggest causes of patient illnesses associated with PGD.

-PGD involves the use of Assisted Reproductive Techniques (ART) such as IVF or ICSI (normally offered to patients with fertility problems) to stimulate the ovaries to produce multiple eggs.
+Assisted Reproductive Techniques (ART) such as IVF or ICSI (normally offered to patients with fertility problems) are used to stimulate the ovaries to produce multiple eggs.
 The aim is to obtain and fertilise a number of eggs.
-The resulting embryos are allowed to develop for three (or sometimes five) days, before a single cell is removed from each embryo and the genetic material (DNA and chromosomes) tested for the disorder.
+The resulting embryos are allowed to develop from three to five days, before a single cell is removed from each embryo and the genetic material (DNA and chromosomes) tested for the disorder.